 - Freely eating artificial ingredients like those found in diet soda, sugar-free energy drinks and candies, artificial sweeteners, low-carb tortillas, or processed vegetable oils.

 - Processed meats like hot dogs and bacon.

-With dirty keto, little emphasis is spent on the quality of food being consumed.
+With dirty keto, there’s typically little focus on the quality of food being consumed.

 What is Strict Keto?

 Strict keto usually accompanies “clean” keto, but with the emphasis of “strict” referring to:

 - Religiously counting all macros (fat, carbohydrates, protein) and calories on a daily basis (with or without a food scale).

 - Medical therapy to treat conditions like epilepsy and cancer, where the strictness of the diet is imperative to obtain a therapeutic level of ketosis in order to achieve effective results.

-People with strict keto sometimes struggle with tuning in to their physical hunger and fullness cues, relying solely on a calculator to tell them when, what, and if they can eat.
+People with a strict keto diet sometimes struggle with tuning in to their physical hunger and fullness cues, relying solely on a calculator to tell them when, what, and if they can eat.